heroku/loggerator/README.md

 app=example_app method=GET path=/ format=*/* controller=main action=index status=200 duration=7.920 view=0.500 db=0.280
 ```

-You can disabled this, using the default logger by adding or updating `config/initializers/log.rb`, to contain the following.
+You can disable this, using the default logger by adding or updating `config/initializers/log.rb`, to contain the following.

 ```
 LoggeratorRails.use_default_subscribers!